codeforamerica/ReqCheck/README.md

 * The Staff at the Kansas City, Missouri Health Department
 * The Center for Disease Control and Prevention
 * [Ben Golder](https://github.com/bengolder)

+## HIPAA Compliance

+The [Health Insurance Portability and Accountability Act (HIPAA)](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act) outlines national security standards intended to protect health data created, received, maintained, or transmitted electronically.

+To review what has been done, please visit the [HIPAA Readme](HIPAA.md).